Nowosad/geopat2_manual/README.md

 ![](figs/logo.png)

-The GeoPAT 2.0 software and manual is available at http://sil.uc.edu/cms/index.php?id=geopat2.
+The GeoPAT 2.0 software and manual are available at http://sil.uc.edu/cms/index.php?id=geopat2.

 ## How to cite GeoPAT 2.0